saravana2906/spring-boot-Contact/README.md

  - AOP for logging and security session check before accessing crtical controller methods
  - Hibernate - Fetch Type
- - Spring Session using Redis Db for clustered session management
+ - Spring Session using Redis Db for clustered session management<br>

-Updates:
+Updates:<br>
 In order to have easy development , created branch h2_database which uses in memory h2 database .

 h2-database & aop-brach has following updates